Downloads

 FreeBSD Ports Collection

-The FreeBSD Ports Collection has packages for xapian-core, xapian-omega, xapian-bindings (Python and PHP), and Search::Xapian.
+The FreeBSD Ports Collection has packages for xapian-core, xapian-omega, xapian-bindings (Python, Ruby and PHP), and Search::Xapian.

 NetBSD pkgsrc